 According to Article 2, 2j of the Framework Convention, the Contracting Parties commit to taking measures to “reduce the volume and dangers of inter-Alpine and trans-Alpine traffic to a level which is not harmful to humans, animals and plants and their habitats.”

-The Transport Working group of the Alpine Convention has been very active for more than 20 years to carry out research, face the most pressing challenges and propose measures and recommendations to achieve these objectives.
+The Transport Working Group of the Alpine Convention has been very active for more than 20 years in carrying out research, facing the most pressing challenges, and proposing measures and recommendations to achieve these objectives.

 Protocols and Declarations

 ASTUS Project Results: Reduce CO2 emissions linked to daily mobility (2019)

 "MoVe the Alps" Conference (22 April 2021)